Mothers in Belfast come together and call for peace in Northern Ireland.

 Following a week of violence culminating in the deaths of three children struck by an out-of-control car driven by IRA member Danny Lennon, a peaceful rally organised by mothers of Andersonstown and Catholic mothers from Belfast took place.

-The tragic killing of the three children from the Maguire family united Protestant and Catholic people in Andersonstown, a suburb in West Belfast and an estimated 2000 people, mostly women, marched in a demonstration for peace on the streets of Republican strongholds.
+The tragic killing of the three children from the Maguire family united Protestant and Catholic people in Andersonstown, a suburb in West Belfast and an estimated 2000 people, mostly women, marched in a demonstration for peace.

 The women carried banners, prayed, sang hymns and protest songs including Pete Seeger's 'Where Have All the Flowers Gone?' but their constant refrain was

 A counter demonstration tried to disrupt the march but this was overwhelmed by the multitude.

 Many of the women present signed a peace petition organised by Andersonstown resident Betty Williams.
 Betty Williams along with Mairead Maguire and Ciaran McKeown co-founded the Women for Peace, later known as the Community for Peace People, an organisation dedicated to encouraging a peaceful resolution of the Troubles in Northern Ireland.
 Betty Williams and Mairead Maguire were awarded the 1976 Nobel Peace Prize in recognition for their work.